Lkhagva Erdene

 Lkhagva Erdene (born 11 March 1987) is a Mongolian TV host, television producer, investigative reporter and activist.
 He is the television host of Mongol TV's "Nuudel Shiidel" debate show and the channel's current Executive Producer of News.
 He has written for The Diplomat and is a regular contributor to Ikon.mn.

 In 2017, Erdene along with a group of reporters from the International Council of Investigative Journalists (ICIJ) were awarded a Pulitzer Prize for Explanatory Reporting.
 He had collaborated with the group on the Panama Papers Investigation, exposing hidden offshore tax havens.

-Erdene is best known in Mongolia for shedding light on cases of political corruption and is known to audiences for his direct style.
-Through leadership in groups such as the Media Council of Mongolia, Erdene continues to play a role in strengthening the role and ethical standards of the media sector as a means to contributing to democratic development in the country.
+Erdene is best known in Mongolia for shedding light on political corruption cases and is known to audiences for his direct style.
+Through leadership in groups such as the Media Council of Mongolia, Erdene continues to play a role in strengthening the role and ethical standards of the media sector as a means to contribute to democratic development in the country.

 Early life

-Lkhagva Erdene was born in Darkhan, Mongolia to Erdene, a geologist, and Navagtseren, an engineer.
+Lkhagva Erdene was born in Darkhan, Mongolia; as a geologist and Navagtseren, an engineer.
 He has a brother and sister.
 As a child, Erdene experienced the country's political and economic transition from communism to democracy.

 At age 15, Erdene won a scholarship to study in New Hampshire.
-Not being able to afford tuition abroad, "scholarships were the only option", and eventually Erdene was able to earn a master's degree in journalism from the University of Hong Kong through the prestigious Rotary International scholarship.
-He aimed to study what would allow him to work to promote positive social change in his country, and chose journalism as the field that would most likely be funded by scholarships.
+Not being able to afford tuition abroad, "scholarships were the only option", and eventually, Erdene earned a master's degree in journalism from the University of Hong Kong through the prestigious Rotary International scholarship.
+He aimed to study what would allow him to work to promote positive social change in his country and chose journalism as the field that scholarships would most likely fund.

 Career

-Erdene started his career serving as a court interpreter, and as an aide to Mongolia's Finance Minister.
-After completing a degree in journalism from the University of Hong Kong, Erdene became interested in investigative journalism in particular.
-This was sparked by the revelation that the former Finance Minister for whom Erdene had staffed, Bayartsogt Sangajav, had accumulated over $1 million in a Swiss bank account; coverage of this had emerged in the international media that year.
+Erdene started his career as a court interpreter and aide to Mongolia's Finance Minister.
+After completing a degree in journalism from the University of Hong Kong, Erdene became interested in investigative journalism in particular, which was sparked by the revelation that the former Finance Minister for whom Erdene had staffed, Bayartsogt Sangajav, had accumulated over $1 million in a Swiss bank account; coverage of this had emerged in the international media that year.

-Erdene was surprised by the absence of media coverage inside the country, questioning the conflicts of interest among the mainstream media institutions in the country and a willingness to overlook corruption.
+Erdene was surprised by the absence of media coverage inside the country, questioning the conflicts of interest among the mainstream media institutions in the country and their willingness to overlook corruption.
 Upset that the Mongolian media "[tending] to shy away from investigative reporting", he began to pursue the field.